exercism/go/exercises/concept/welcome-to-tech-palace/.meta/design.md

 - Know how to define string literals
 - Know how to concatenate string literals
 - Know how to use escape characters
+- Know how to use the `strings` package

 ## Out of scope